A magnetic tight-binding model: correlations in ferromagnetic transition metals: Methodology

-The term $\alpha$ comes from a perturbation approach where the atomic potential $V_i^{at}(r)$ is perturbed by a weak perturbation $\Delta U(r)$ due to the overlap with the neighboring atoms.
-This perturbation contains the interatomic exchange $J_{d-d}^{inter}$ and the interatomic coulomb repulsion $V_{d-d}^{inter}$.
-As the overlap is weak, the non local term is often neglected giving a tight binding model without interatomic correlations.
-But this term means that every modification in the atomic potential by a perturbation leads to a shift of the atomic levels by a quantity $\alpha$ so that the band energy is modified.
-Reciprocally, every shift in the atomic energies is due to the apparition of a perturbation potential $\Delta U(r)$.
-This argument can be used to create a numerical correction for the screening effects. $t$ also takes into account also the hopping integral $t'$.
-The overlap with the neighbors open a band energy with the width $W$ which describes the allowed energies for the \textit{d} electrons to hop from a site $i$ to a site $j$.
+where $i$ denotes an atomic site, while $j$ indicates the neighboring sites.
+This Hamiltonian is employed to determine the local electronic structure, wherein the parameter $\lambda$ denotes an orbital, not an atomic site.
+The second term of the Hamiltonians is expressed as a summation over five d-orbitals.
+The effective Coulomb repulsion on a $d$ orbital is denoted by $U_d$. $t$ is the hopping parameter.
+In the tight-binding approximation, the atomic energies $\epsilon_d$ of the $d$ electrons are supplementary parameters.
+These can be decomposed into an atomic contribution and a perturbation $\alpha$:

-The interatomic exchange is symbolized in the equation (\ref{eq:eq1}) by the creation and the annihilation operators.
-The Hubbard local hamiltonian (\ref{eq:eq1}) in the Hartree-Fock description gives an effective repulsion $U_d$ which contains the intra-atomic Hartree term and the exchange.
-We can describe the screening effects induce by the $s$ charge on the $d$ band as the $d$ electrons are feeling an additional effective repulsion $U_d^{xc}$ per orbital (Containing an extra exchange coupling $J_{d-d}^{xc}$ and the Hartree repulsion $U_{d-d}^{xc}$ in the $d$ orbital).
+where $\psi_\lambda$ represents the atomic basis, while $H^\text{at}$ denotes the atomic Hamiltonian. $\alpha$ is the first-order correction to the atomic energy in a perturbation $\Delta U(r)$ due to the interaction with neighboring atoms.
+Due to the weak overlap of the $d$ orbitals, this correction is frequently disregarded.
+This correction suggests that any variation in the atomic potential, caused by a perturbation, results in a shift of the atomic levels.
+On the other hand, each shift in atomic energies can be attributed to the appearance of a perturbation.
+This assertion can be employed to formulate a self-consistency correction for systems with a surface.
+The interaction with the neighbors creates a band of width $W$; this width is defined as the range of possible electron energies within the solid.
+The bandwidth is proportional to the hopping integral composed of an atomic orbital $\lambda$ of the site $i$ and an atomic orbital $\nu$ of a neighboring atom: